Parsis cricket team in England in 1886: The tour

-The Parsi team was essentially made of enthusiasts who were willing to pay their own expenses for the tour.
+The Parsi team was essentially made up of enthusiasts who were willing to pay their own expenses for the tour.
 Dhunjishaw Patel, a fast underarm bowler and decent batsman, captained the side.
 In terms of results, the team made little impression.
-Of the twenty eight matches, they won only one and lost 19.
+Of the twenty-eight matches, they won only one and lost 19.

 After a three-week voyage, the Parsis played their first match on May 24 against the Lord Sheffield's XI.
-The second match of the tour was against M.C.C. for whom W. G. Grace played at the request of the tourists.
+The second match of the tour was against Marylebone Cricket Club (MCC) for whom W. G. Grace played at the request of the tourists.
 Parsis went on to lose by an innings and 224 runs, Grace scored 65 and took 11 wickets for 44 runs in the match.
 Most of the matches were similarly one-sided.
-The Parsis crossed 200 only once and scored only four fifties between them.
+The Parsis crossed 200 only once and scored only four fifties among them.
 Two notable performances in bowling were Shapurjee Bhedwar's hat-trick and 6 for 27 against Chiswick and Ashton.
 The only victory was on first innings against Normanhurst in a one-day game.

 The last match of the tour at Cumberland Lodge against Prince Christian Victor's XII was arranged on the express desire of Queen Victoria.
 Prince Victor and his brother Prince Albert took part in the game.
 At the end of the match a garden party was held in honour of the guests.
 The team left England on August 24.